lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {{TPM20}}.
 The Platform Configuration Registers (PCRs) are fixed-size registers in a TPM that record measurements of software and configuration information and are therefore used to capture the system state.
-The digests stored in these registers are then digitially signed with an attestation key known to the hardware.
+The digests stored in these registers are then digitally signed with an attestation key known to the hardware.

 Note: The information conveyed in the value field of the EvidenceStatement